AdobeDocs/experience-platform.en/help/data-science-workspace/access-features-dsw.md

 ## Sandbox support

 Sandboxes are virtual partitions within a single instance of Experience Platform.
-Each Platform instance supports one production sandbox and multiple non-production sandboxes, each maintaining its own library of Platform resources.
-Non-production sandboxes allow you to test features, run experiments, and make custom configurations without impacting your production sandbox.
+Each Platform instance supports multiple production sandbox and non-production sandboxes, each maintaining its own library of Platform resources.
+Non-production sandboxes allow you to test features, run experiments, and make custom configurations without impacting your production sandboxes.
 For more information on sandboxes, see the [sandboxes overview](../sandboxes/home.md).

 Currently, Data Science Workspace has the following sandbox limitation:

-- Compute resources are shared across the production sandbox and non-production sandboxes.
+- Compute resources are shared across the production and non-production sandboxes.

 ## Next steps